digitalyoshixi/zettelkasten/content/Security/Cryptography Seminar 1 - Foundations.md

 	- [[Composability]]
 	- Strength of the security also depends on the game.
 Some [[Indistinguishability Under Chosen Plaintext Attack|IND-CPA]] systems are better suited to specific games
 - [[Universal Composability]] attempts to address these limitations
+- A one-time pad like [[XOR cipher]] with [[Quantum Key Exchange]], is not universally composable, as, any outside observer not entangled, will be able to see the information passed during quantum key exchange.
+(Its a [[Post-Quantum Cryptography]] issue)
+- [[Indistinguishability Under Chosen Ciphertext Attack|IND-CCA]] is a better game that takes into consideration if a party can decrypt their own message